 If you struggle in this area of meal planning and grocery budgeting, I want to help you conquer that this year!
 So I am doing a 50% off sale on my guide now through the end of January.
 Get your guide today and learn how you can start saving money on your groceries, be better organized with planning your meals in a less stressful way and be a good steward of your household money.

 Happy New Year to you & yours!
 Best wishes for an awesome 2020!

 Stay up to date with Dinner of Herbs (a blog about food, family & faith) by signing up for our newsletter and receive my FREE Meal Planning Guide to help you with your weekly meal plan!
-This Meal Planning Guide will help you plan out your meals and save on your grocery budget!
-This plan is exactly how I’ve reduced my family’s grocery budget by $400 per month!
+This Meal Planning Guide is a super condensed booklet of some of the things I learned in the Grocery Budget Bootcamp that will help you plan out your meals and save on your grocery budget!
+Using the tips in this plan is exactly how I’ve reduced my family’s grocery budget by $400 per month!